wavemaker/docs/learn/app-development/app-security/openid-auth.md

 ### Example

 Twitter is a well-known social media application that uses OpenID authentication.
-As soon as the user tries to login, user is provided with few identity providers like Google and Apple.
-User can then choose a desired identity provider to log into Twitter.
+As soon as you try to login, you are provided with few identity providers like Google and Apple.
+You can then choose a desired identity provider to log into Twitter.

 ## Why OpenID Authentication